Cape Coast: Transportation

 Transportation in the city is regulated by the Transport Department of the Cape Coast Metropolitan Assembly, with Dennis K. Sulemanu acting as the transport officer of the department.

 In certain areas, such as Abura, with a population of 15,000 in 2000 and located close to major establishments, transportation needs are served by local transport (taxis and minibuses).
 Most residents in Cape Coast do not own personal vehicles, with the exception of the city's middle class, which includes government and educational staff.
 Congestion is present, made worse by the city being located south of the Accra–Takoradi trunk road.

 In 1873, there was a proposal for a line to link the settlements of Cape Coast and Kumasi in order to send troops to fight the Asante.
 It never came to fruition due to the war ending sooner than expected.

 Plans for the construction of an airport for the city were announced by Mahamudu Bawumia at the New Patriotic Party's manifesto launch on August 18, 2024.
 According to Mahamudu, the in funding has been secured from South Korean investors.

 Government

 The metropolitan has a mayor–council form of government.
 The mayor (executive chief) is appointed by the president of Ghana and approved by the city council, the Cape Coast Metropolitan Assembly.
-The mayor of Cape Coast is Ernest Arthur, currently serving his second term in office.
+The current mayor of Cape Coast is George Justice Arthur [11].